 For each ZIP code listed for a county, our Service Area includes only the part of that ZIP code that is in that county.
 When a ZIP code spans more than one county, the part of that ZIP code that is in another county is not inside our Service Area unless that other county is listed above and that ZIP code is also listed for that other county.
-If you have a question about whether a ZIP code
+If you have a question about whether a ZIP code is in our Service Area, please call our Member Service Contact Center.
+Also, the ZIP codes listed above may include ZIP codes for Post Office boxes and commercial rental mailboxes.
+A Post Office box or rental mailbox cannot be used to determine whether you meet the residence eligibility requirements for Senior Advantage.
+Your permanent residence address must be used to determine your Senior Advantage eligibility.

-Services: Health care services or items ("health care" includes both physical health care and mental health care) and services to treat Severe Mental Illness or Serious Emotional Disturbance of a Child Under Age 18.
+Services: Health care services or items ("health care" includes both physical health care and mental health care) and services to treat Serious Emotional Disturbance of a Child Under Age 18 or Severe Mental Illness.